JohanAberg/vhs-decode/README.md

 By default, this is set to 40 MHz (40Msps) (the sample rate used internally and by the Domesday Duplicator) at 16 bits.

-The decoder is 8/16 bit agnostic so as long as sample rate is defined, it will decode it same for 10-bit packed captures and if its FLAC compressed.
+The decoder is 8/16 bit agnostic so as long as sample rate is defined, it will decode it the same for 10-bit packed captures and if its FLAC compressed.

 `-f` Adjusts sampling frequency in integer units.

 Example's `-f 280000hz` or `-f 28mhz` or `-f 8fsc`

-In the case of stock CX Card use `-f 28.6` for example or [legacy CXADC designers](https://github.com/oyvindln/vhs-decode/wiki/Command-List#cxadc-sample-rates-stock).
+In the case of stock CX Card, use `-f 28.6` for example or [legacy CXADC designators](https://github.com/oyvindln/vhs-decode/wiki/Command-List#cxadc-sample-rates-stock).

 ## TV System Commands